glhr/rasa_project/user_data/user_data.md

 - how is it going today
 - hello robert
 - hello robot what's your name
-- Hey Robot (to activate)
+- hey robot (to activate)
-- Hi
+- hi
-- Hi Robot
+- hi robot
-- Salutations, what may I call you?
+- salutations what may i call you
-- Hello you !
+- hello you
-- Hey.
-How you doing?
+- hey how you doing
-- Hello what is your name ?
-Are you ready to work for me
+- hello what is your name  are you ready to work for me
-- Hello!
+- hello
-- Hallo
+- hallo
-- Hello robot
+- hello robot
-- Hello  I Don t  like to speak to robots
+- hello  i don t  like to speak to robots

 ## intent:pick up
 - pickup the [yellow](object_color) [banana](object_name) from the table